 How to make sure CPU usage is controlled?

-Apart from using an application that needs more CPU, it is best to keep track of the background processes.
+Apart from using an application that requires more CPU, it is best to monitor background processes.
 These processes usually keep using CPU and spike all of a sudden if they get stuck.
-So if you don’t want an application to be in the background, make sure to disable it from the startup.
+So if you don’t want an application to run in the background, make sure to disable it at startup.
 And close if you are not using it.

 Other posts about processes using high resources: